Best Vegan Chocolates That Melt – 5 Delicious Choices [2023]

 Remember to examine the milk substitute used in any of these vegan chocolates as it may alter the flavor/taste slightly, and you’ll need to consider this if melting it to bake with/add to other recipes.

 Chocolate is a complex subject to discuss in the face of so many experts, critics, and even self-proclaimed chocolatiers!
-To even ask a question can feel taboo as there are so many opinions and information out there today.
+To even ask a question can feel taboo as there are so many opinions and so much information out there today.

 With many health concerns today, there are quite a few questions to be asked when choosing your chocolates – Are they vegan?
 Does it contain gluten?
 Does it contain dairy?